mckees/checkbox-opencl-regression/README.md

 cp -r $HOME/checkbox-kivu/checkbox-provider-kivu /var/tmp/checkbox-providers/
 ```

-You can then modify the content of the provider in `/var/tmp/checkbox-providers/checkbox-provider-kivu/`, and it's this version that will be used when you run `checkbox.checkbox-cli remote <IP of the DUT>` on the host.
+You can then modify the content of the provider in `/var/tmp/checkbox-providers/checkbox-provider-kivu/`, and it's this version that will be used when you run the tests.

 Please refer to the [Checkbox documentation] on side-loading providers for more information.